Collection Online

 About this work

-The term lakabi, or laqabi, from the Persian word la’ābī (enamel), is a type of ware produced in Egypt, Syria and Iran on which the decoration is partly incised, preventing coloured glazes, including cobalt blue, from running into each other.
-Mainly large plates or dishes survive, and this example depicts an enthroned sovereign or dancer accompanied by two musicians and two animals.
-It reveals Iranian and Chinese influences, particularly in the long-sleeved robe worn by the main figure – a style also seen in Tang dynasty Chinese ceramic figures of Central Asian dancers.
+The term lakabi, or laqabi, from the Persian word la’ābī (enamel), is a type of ware produced in Egypt, Syria and Iran on which the decoration is partly incised.
+The lines of the pattern separate the colours of the glaze in a way similar to cloisonné enamel ware.
+Mainly large plates or dishes survive, and this example depicts an enthroned sovereign or a dancer accompanied by two musicians and two animals.
+It reveals Iranian and Chinese influences, particularly in the long-sleeved robe worn by the main figure –a style also seen in Tang dynasty Chinese ceramic figures of Central Asian dancers.

 Artwork Details